caoccao/Javet/docs/tutorial/object_converter.rst

 Circular Structure
 ==================

-It is inefficient and inconvenient for Javet to detect circular structure during object conversion.
-So, how to detect that in application?
-The recommended approach is to catch ``java.lang.StackOverflowError``.
-It only takes 10-30ms for the object converter to throw this exception.
-The actual time depends on how complex the object is.
-You are welcome proposing a better approach.
+It is inefficient and inconvenient for Javet to substantially detect circular structure during object conversion.
+Instead, Javet converter keeps increasing the depth of recursion and throws ``JavetConverterException`` when maximum depth is reach.
+Maximum depth can be changed before object conversion is started.
+This is a cheap operation with high performance.

+Please avoid setting maximum depth to an unrealistic number because JVM will throw ``StackOverflowError`` which brings considerable performance overhead.
+The thing worse than that is there will be memory leak because resource recycling logic written in ``finally`` block sometimes won't be called when stack overflow occurs.
+Attackers may easily drain the server resource in minutes by sending tiny circular structure data.

 Final Note
 ==========